 The brains of people with OCD are over-achievers in detecting and reacting to danger signals, so while people without OCD see the pandemic as a crisis, to those of us with OCD, it can resemble the coming apocalypse.

 Therefore, be nice to yourself!
 This is an incredibly challenging situation filled with myriad unknowns, and the more self-compassionate you are, the stronger you and your recovery will be.

-If you have OCD, sign up for my Shoulders Back! newsletter to receive OCD-taming tips & resources, including notifications of new FredTalks, delivered every few weeks to your inbox.
-All new subscribers to Shoulders Back! will receive my Top Five Tips for Taming OCD.
+If you have OCD, sign up for my Shoulders Back! newsletter to receive OCD-taming tips & resources, including notifications of new FredTalks, delivered every month to your inbox.

 FredTalks are not a replacement for therapy, and I encourage all readers who have an anxiety disorder or obsessive compulsive disorder to find a competent ERP therapist.
 See the IOCDF treatment provider database for a provider near you (many OCD therapists treat anxiety disorders as well).
 And never give up hope, because you can tame OCD and fear and reclaim your life!